All motifs

 The Tortured Poets Department · 2024

-The spirit was gone, we would never come true
+The spirit was gone, we would never come to

 The death of the relationship rendered in explicitly spectral terms, not emotional withdrawal but the departure of something essential and immaterial.
 The spirit is what animated the love; its absence haunts the shell of what remains.